Sleeping with Your Memory

-Sleeping with Your Memory is a studio album by American country artist Janie Fricke.
+Sleeping with Your Memory is a studio album by American country music artist Janie Fricke.
 It was released in September 1981 via Columbia Records and contained 11 tracks.
 It was the sixth studio album of Fricke's music career and spawned two singles: "Do Me with Love" and "Don't Worry 'bout Me Baby".
 Both songs reached chart positions on the North American country charts.
 The album itself also reached charting positions in the United States.

 Background and content

 Janie Fricke had been signed to Columbia Records since 1977 but found it challenging to find a musical identity.
 This resulted in her early singles only reaching minor chart positions and receiving limited radio airplay.
 In the early 1980s, Fricke started focusing on ballads which ultimately led to her breakthrough with 1981's "Down to My Last Broken Heart".
 She would continue having a string of hits during the decade and release a series of commercially successful albums.
 Among these albums was Sleeping with Your Memory, which she recorded with produced Jim Ed Norman.
 It was Fricke's second album produced by Norman.
 The project was recorded in Nashville, Tennessee at Audio Media Recorders in June 1981.

 Sleeping with Your Memory was a collection of 11 tracks that contained new recordings as well as covers of previously released songs.
 Several ballads were featured on the collection including the title track.
 Among the final tracks was "Always", which was composed by Fricke's then-husband Randy Jackson.
 A cover version of Simon & Garfunkel's "Homeword Bound" was also included and it featured Ricky Skaggs playing fiddle.
 A cover version of Yvonne Elliman's "Love Me" was also part of the project.